binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     When a container is created with [`--uts="host"`](https://docs.docker.com/engine/reference/run/#uts-settings-uts), a UTS namespace is inherited from the host, the `--hostname` flag is invalid.

-5. `IPC`: (InterProcess Communication) manages access to InterProcess Communications). `IPC` namespaces isolate your container's System V IPC and POSIX message queues, semaphores, and named shared memory from those of the host and other containers, unless another container specifies on run that it wants to share your namespace.
+5. `IPC`: (InterProcess Communication) manages access to InterProcess Communications. `IPC` namespaces isolate your container's System V IPC and POSIX message queues, semaphores, and named shared memory from those of the host and other containers, unless another container specifies on run that it wants to share your namespace.
 It would be a lot safer if the producer could specify which consuming containers could use its [namespace](http://man7.org/linux/man-pages/man7/namespaces.7.html).
 IPC namespaces do not include IPC mechanisms that use filesystem resources such as named pipes.

     According to the [namespaces man page](http://man7.org/linux/man-pages/man7/namespaces.7.html): "_Objects created in an IPC namespace are visible to all other processes that are members of that namespace, but are not visible to processes in other IPC namespaces._"